EquiticeDaRandomBoi/celeste-wasm/how.md

 </Project>
 ```

 Somewhat surprisingly, all of the project code compiles without issue, but the FNA engine is partially written in c++ and needs to be linked against its native components.
-The web target isn't officially supported by FNA, but its native components compile without issue under emscripten's opengl emulation layer.
-This process is automated by [FNA-WASM-BUILD](https://github.com/r58Playz/FNA-WASM-Build).
+The web target isn't officially supported by FNA, but its native components compile without issue under emscripten's [opengl emulation layer](https://emscripten.org/docs/porting/multimedia_and_graphics/OpenGL-support.html#opengl-support-opengl-es2-0-emulation).
+This process is automated by [FNA-WASM-BUILD](https://github.com/r58Playz/FNA-WASM-Build) on github actions to make things slightly less painful.

 The archive files from the build system can be added with `<NativeFileReference>` and then will automatically get linked together with the rest of the runtime during emscripten compilation.